How Digital Transformation is Changing the Healthcare Landscape

 By implementing these types of remote patient monitoring (RPM) tools, companies can provide better, more personalized care and eliminate unnecessary visits.
 Providers can streamline and optimize services, as their valuable visit time won’t be spent collecting vitals or other basic information already tracked on the device.
 The result is a better patient-provider relationship, as clients don’t spend money on avoidable visits and can gain more value from the visits they do need.

-Take into account, for example, a patient who wears an ECG monitor daily.
+Take into account, for example, a client who wears an ECG monitor daily.
 Instead of needing regular visits to the doctor to ensure healthy heart activity, the device can monitor and record vitals automatically.
-If there are any abnormalities, the device can alert the patient’s home healthcare provider, who can then offer care in the comfort of the client’s own home.
+If there are any abnormalities, the device can alert the client’s home healthcare provider, who can then offer care in the comfort of the client’s own home.

 Software to collect and analyze data